code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 # Setting up the Server

-Katharsis comes with out-of-the-box support for Spring Boot.
+Katharsis comes with [out-of-the-box support for Spring Boot](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#spring-integration).
 The entry point is a `KatharsisConfig` class which configures Katharsis using Spring properties.
 Additionally we have to make sure that each repository is annotated with `@Component` (as we did with the above `GreetingRepositoryImpl`).

+The below `KatharsisController` imports the `KatharsisConfigV3` which will setup and expose the resource endpoints based on the

 The `ResourceRegistry` holds information about all the repositories registered to Katharsis.
 For our example we will expose this information as a REST endpoint using Spring's `@RestController` annotation.